 Chapter 5 – Information on how to develop a community of support personnel

 The final section is contributed by an editor of the Performance Conditioning Volleyball Newsletter (under which banner the book was published).
 Conceptually, these few pages are worth reviewing.
-To suggest the list of support personnel suggested to help young volleyball players with their physical and mental development is ambitious may be an understatement, though.
+To say the list of support personnel suggested to help young volleyball players with their physical and mental development is ambitious may be an understatement, though.

 Overall, I think this pamphlet can be quite useful for both volleyball coaches and players/parents.